MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

  > - Assignment configuration
  > - Assignment configuration step

- > - If you want to update a queue in the target organization after a successful import for queues and import again, remove the following line from the sample schema xml and data. `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true" />`
+Along with the import of the queues configuration, if you want to update an existing queue in the target organization, you must remove the following line from the sample schema xml and data before you use it to import the configuration.

+`<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true" />`

 **Sample schema**

-[Sample schema for unified routing-based record queues](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20unified%20routing%20record%20queues.xml) to get all the required records.
+[Sample schema for record queues](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20unified%20routing%20record%20queues.xml) to get all the required records.

-**To migrate the unified routing-based record queues**
+**To migrate the record queues**

-1. Use the Configuration Migration tool to create the schema and export data from the source organization for unified routing-based record queues configuration.
+1. Use the Configuration Migration tool to create the schema and export data from the source organization for the record queues configuration.

     [!INCLUDE[ur-migration](../includes/cc-ur-migration.md)]
     - **Configure import settings**: For the Decision contract entity, ensure that you select the **Do not update existing records** checkbox.